 - A bit heavy for backpacking

-The Therm-a-Rest Compressible pillow feels almost like camping with the pillow you use at home, but it’s more compact and it doesn’t matter if it gets dropped in the dirt.
-While it’s bulkier than some of the other pillows on our list, we’d usually rather pack this ultra-comfy pillow than a smaller one that’s less plush.
+The Therm-a-Rest Compressible pillow feels almost like camping with the pillow you use at home, but it’s more compact, and it doesn’t matter if it gets dropped in the dirt.
+Though it’s bulkier than some of the other pillows on our list, we’d usually rather pack this ultra-comfy pillow than a smaller one that’s less plush.

 The Compressible is comprised of a soft polyester cover with upcycled foam chunks inside.
 It packs into a sleeve on the cover, and the foam can be compressed down to eliminate some of the bulk.
 When you’re ready to use the pillow, the foam springs back to its original loft shortly after unfolding it.
 There’s also a drawcord on the cover that can be cinched to tailor the firmness and support to your liking.